 Second, giving up control and letting employees make the decision takes more time.
 You could have made the decision in 10 seconds on the way to work.
 To get employees involved could ad minutes, hours, days or even weeks to the decision making process.

 Third, they may make the wrong decision that produces a bad outcome.
 Is there anything that could be good in a bad decision producing a bad outcome?
 Yes, there is.
 It was Tom Watson, Sr. who had one of his direct reports make a decision that cost IBM $600,000.
 When recounting this event later on, Mr. Watson declared, “Recently, I was asked if I was going to fire an employee who made a mistake that cost the company $600,000.
 ‘No,’ I replied, ‘I just spent $600,000 training him.
 Why would I want somebody to hire his experience?.”

 Fourth, employees may make a decision that works, but is not the best decision in the leader’s mind.
-Some leaders get frustrated in trying to living with an outcome or decision that they believe would be improved if their decision was implemented.
+Some leaders get frustrated in trying to live with an outcome or decision that they believe would be improved if their decision was implemented.

 Despite these four challenges, we believe the benefits of involving employees in the decision making process far outweigh the challenges.

 Here are six reasons why we recommend including your team members in the decisions you make.